ga4gh-rnaseq/schema/rnaseq.md

 * A matrix representation for expression data to allow for efficient retrieval of large numbers of results
 * Support for a hierarchical data model which provides the option for servers to associate expression data for discovery and retrieval
 * Support for accessing subsets of expression data through slicing operations on the expression matrix and/or query filters to specify features to be included
-* A method to return per-base values over an interval which could be a subset of the genome or the entire genome similar to a wiggle representation used for visualization

-Out of the scope if this API are:
+Out of the scope of this API are:

-* A means of retrieving primary read sequence data.
-Expression matrices provide a means to link to their input read sequences and servers should implement additional API(s) to allow for search and retrieval of raw reads.
+* A means of retrieving primary (raw) read sequence data.
+Expression matrices provide a means to link each included sample to the corresponding input read sequences and servers should implement additional API(s) to allow for search and retrieval of raw reads.
 * A means of retrieving reference sequences.
-Expression matrices provide a means to link to the genomic reference used for alignment.
+Expression matrices provide a means to link each included sample to the genomic reference used for alignment.
 Servers should implement additional API(s) to allow for search and retrieval of reference base sequences.
+* A means of retrieving feature annotation details.
+Expression matrices provide a means to link each mapped feature to the corresponding annotation.
+Servers should implement additional API(s) to allow for search and retrieval of genomic feature annotation details.

 # Protocol essentials